Story of Vietnamese massage

-I’ve no idea where & when the massage came to Vietnam but from the feudalistic time.
+I’ve no idea where and when the massage came to Vietnam but from the feudalistic time.
 The concubines or servants for the King or sorts of had to do something similar once their owners ordered.
 Then, there were people earning a living just by being a street masseuse when most of their clients were men.
 They did their work right on street pavement.

 Along with the “open door” policy, where free entrepreneur was allowed and encouraged, facilitated massage establishments were opened and operated as to meet the demand of that new market economy.